zitos97/Hypermobile-Joint-Protector/README.md

-# Low-Fi Prototype of a Hypermobile Joint Protector Assistant
+# Low-Fi Prototype of a Hypermobile Joint Protection Assistant

-As part of the course Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University, I aimed for the development of an eTextile concept that supports people suffering from hypermobility.
-Our proposed low-fi prototype keeps track of elbow joint stretchings with the help of a self-made, crocheted stretch sensor constantly measuring the degree of (over)stretching.
-When identifying a critical stretchin, the wearer is notified by some vibrotactile and visual feedback.
-If no overstretching is detected, the wearable should not be perceived as such and is nothing else than a usual arm sleeve.
+As part of the course Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University, I aimed for the conceptualization and implementation of an eTextile that supports people suffering from hypermobility.
+The proposed low-fi prototype keeps track of elbow joint stretchings with the help of a self-made, crocheted stretch sensor constantly measuring the degree of (over)stretching.
+When identifying a critical stretching, the wearer is notified by some vibrotactile and visual feedback.
+If no overstretching is detected, the wearable should be perceived as nothing different than a usual arm sleeve.
+For details on the concept, background, and evolution of the project, feel free to check out my [Wiki](https://github.com/zitos97/Hypermobile-Joint-Protector/wiki).

 ## Getting Started